alephdata/followthemoney/docs/cli.rst

 Examples
 ----------

-For example, the command line sequence below uses shell pipes to a) map data into the FtM format from a database, b) apply a :ref:`namespace <namespace>` to the entity IDs,
+For example, the command line sequence below uses shell pipes to a) :ref:`map data <mappings>` into entities from a database, b) apply a :ref:`namespace <namespace>` to the entity IDs,
 c) aggregate :ref:`entity fragments <fragments>` created by the mapping, and d) export the resulting entity stream into a sequence of CYPHER statements that can be executed on a Neo4J database to generate a property graph: